|Trail Features:||Panoramic Views, Lake Views, Wildlife|

 At four-tenths of a mile hikers will reach another junction.
 The inner loop portion of the hike continues towards the right.
 To continue on towards the outer loop, which ventures out to the end of the peninsula, hikers should veer to the left at this junction.

 From the junction hikers will travel across a natural causeway between the two "islands."
 Once on the other side you'll arrive at the outer loop trail junction.
-Although you can continue in either direction, for purposes of this trail description we turned left and proceeded in a clockwise direction.
+Although you can continue in either direction, we turned left and proceeded in a clockwise direction.

 At just over nine-tenths of a mile hikers will reach a rocky beach area that offers some absolutely outstanding views.
 Looking from left to right you'll be able to see Teewinot Mountain, Grand Teton, Mt.
 Moran, Bivouac Peak, Eagles Rest Peak and Ranger Peak rising above Jackson Lake's western shore.